 If your neighbour intends to excavate near to your own foundations then this notice must be served.
 There are two Section 6 notices; a 3 metre notice and a 6 metre notice.

 If the adjacent excavation is within 3m of your structure (possibly the foundation if that is wider than the wall above) and the excavation depth is likely to be below the bottom of your foundations then a Section 6, 3m notice must be served.

 If the excavation is within 6m of your structure and the proposed excavation is cut by a 45 degree imaginary line drawn from the lowest face of your structure then a section 6, 6m notice must be served.

 A Section 6 notice must be accompanied by plans and sections showing the site and depth of any excavation the building owner proposes to make and if he proposes to erect a building or structure, its site.

 In both cases a Section 6 notice must be served at least one month before the start of the intended work.

-If your have been served with any of the above notices you have 14 days from the date the notice was served to act by either agreeing, dissenting or serving a counter notice.
+If your have been served with any of the above notices you have 14 days from the date the notice was served to act by either consenting, not consenting/ignoring or serving a counter notice.